big-jr/big-jr/README.md

 - JavaScript

 ## How I Can Help You

+I'm an experienced Software Developer who can improve your software design and processes, reduce your AWS cloud bill and make sure your software does what it's supposed to.

 My professional web site is [Software Pragmatism](https://www.softwarepragmatism.com/).
 I write about technologies I've learned about and used, and about software development processes in general.